adamavenir/bumble/README.md

 YYYY-MM-DD-this-is-the-name-of-the-post.md
 ```

-URL slug will be set by the filename.
-Title will be taken from the first line, if it contains metadata or will fall back to "untitled" in the index.

 ## Adding metadata:

-Just include a simple section of yaml at the header of each post, fenced in with three dashes and using these keys:
+Just include a simple section of YAML at the header of each post, fenced in with three dashes and using these keys:
 ```
 ---
 date: 2013-06-02 22:04:39 GMT